Dart-Code/Website/_docs/debugging-commands.md

 * TOC
 {:toc}

-## Keybinding Commands
+## Adding Key Bindings for Commands

-For commands that do not already have their own key bindings you can add your own by following the steps in the [VS Code Key Binding docs](https://code.visualstudio.com/docs/getstarted/keybindings).
+For information on key bindings, including how to add your own, see [Key Bindings](/docs/key-bindings/)

 ## Flutter: Hot Reload